- How does one become a Cal State East Bay student?

 Campuses may enter into articulation agreements on either a course for course or program to program basis.
 Such articulations are common between CSU campuses and any or all of the California community colleges, but may exist between CSU campuses and other institutions.
 Established CSU/CCC articulations may be found on www.assist.org.

-No more than 70 semester units may be transferred to a CSU campus from a previously attended institution which does not offer bachelor's degrees or their equivalents, e.g., community colleges.
-Given the university's 30-unit residency requirement, no more than 90 total units may be transferred into the university from all sources.
+No more than 70 semester units (105 quarter units) may be transferred to a CSU campus from a previously attended institution which does not offer bachelor's degrees or their equivalents, e.g., community colleges.

-More than 1,000 courses taught by regular Cal State East Bay faculty are available to students through Open University.
-To enroll in an Open University course, applicants should complete an Open University application form each term they wish to attend.
-The Open University application process is now entirely online; the University no longer accepts paper Open University applications.
+Most courses taught by regular Cal State East Bay faculty are available to students through Open University.
+To enroll in an Open University course, applicants must complete an online Open University application form each term they wish to attend.
 The application deadline is the eighth instructional day of the term.
-Go to http://ce.csueastbay.edu/courses/open_university/app-ins.shtml to apply online.
+Go to http://www.ce.csueastbay.edu/courses/open_university/app-ins.shtml to apply online and view application deadlines.
+Late applications will not be accepted.

 Cal State East Bay has established procedures for consideration of qualified applicants who would be faced with extreme hardship if not admitted.
 Contact the Office of Admission for information on policies governing hardship admission.
 Students should also see the "Admissions Appeals" section under "How will the student be informed of the admission decision?" in this chapter.